 - Seller: The person who sell-out the property.

-3. The Real Owner: The Person who actually have paid the consideration amount to purchase the property in the name of other person (Benamidar) without intending to give any benefit to him.
+- The Real Owner: The Person who actually has paid the consideration amount to purchase the property in the name of another person (Benamidar) without intending to give any benefit to him.

 Plaint In Suits Relating To Benami Transaction

-In Ghulam Qadir case, reported in 2008 CLC 887 Lahore, it is held that, “plaintiff had failed to mention in the plaint any reason or motive for the purchase of land in open auction in the name of defendant.
+In Ghulam Qadir’s case, reported in 2008 CLC 887 Lahore, it is held that “plaintiff had failed to mention in the plaint any reason or motive for the purchase of land in an open auction in the name of the defendant.
 Order of dismissal of suit maintained”.

 Written Statement In Suit Relating To Benami transaction

-In other cases if the defendant is not the Benamidar/ostensible owner and if he is real purchaser, he can allege facts in this respect by showing that he is the certified owner/purchaser by giving particulars of the sale.
+In other cases, if the defendant is not the Benamidar/ostensible owner and if he is a real purchaser, he can allege facts in this respect by showing that he is the certified owner/purchaser by giving particulars of the sale.

 Limitation For Benami Suits

-The question of court fee and misusing the benami transaction and what are the negative effect can occur because of unauthorized use of these transaction and many other aspects of this concept are explained in detail on a link given below. http://www.pljlawsite.com/2015art37.htm
+The question of court fee and misusing the Benami transaction and what are the negative effect can occur because of unauthorized use of these transaction and many other aspects of this concept are explained in detail on a link given below. https://www.pljlawsite.com/2015art37.htm

 In an article written by Abdul Zakir Tareen Advocate High Court of Peshawar Pakistan.